 Rehabilitation (rehab) is any program that has a purpose of returning you to remunerative employment that would provide an income equal to or greater than the disability benefit you were receiving when your disability began.
 Any rehab program must be approved by Sun Life Financial.
-Rehab programs may involve but are not limited to assessment, counseling, medical or psychological treatment, or a vocational retraining or education program.
+Rehab programs may involve but are not limited to assessment, counseling, medical or psychological treatment, trial work, part time work, modified work or a vocational retraining or education program.